Brett Buddin

 👋

 I’m a software engineer with over 15 years of experience building platforms.
 In recent years my work has centered on query execution and data ingestion for observability and telemetry databases.
-I currently work on Cloud Observability at ServiceNow.
+I currently work on OpenTelemetry-related things at ServiceNow.

 I have a lifelong interest in sound and music, and in recent years that has evolved into a regular practice of deep listening through field recording.
 In 2020 I started publishing these recordings as a podcast called Phonogrifter.
 I also build tools for audio production.
 Most of these projects are experimental, but I do publish generally useful work on occassion.
 Notable among these are QUARK and Shaden.